TomKarachristos/DesignPatterns-In-Javascript/Structural/Adapter/README.md

-##### Adapter pattern 'adapts' one interface for a class into one that a client expects
+##### Adapter pattern: 'adapts' one interface for a class into one that a client expects

 #### Files:
 + adapter.js: A vary simple example.